PaskalevStoyan/SpaceShooter_Project/README.md

-# A project for New Bulgarian University
+## Project for New Bulgarian University - Space Shooter
-## Space Shooter Game
-* It has